Aporosa octandra

-Aporosa octandra is a species of plant in the family Phyllanthaceae found from Queensland and New Guinea to Indonesia, Zhōngguó/China and India.
+Aporosa octandra is a species of plant in the family Phyllanthaceae found from Queensland and New Guinea to Indonesia, China and India.
 It is a highly variable plant with 4 named varieties.
 Its wood is used in construction and to make implements, its fruit is edible.
-The Karbi people of Assam use the plant for dyeing, textile colours have quite some significance in their culture.
+The Karbi people of Assam use the plant for dyeing.

 Taxonomy, infraspecifics and history

 A. octandra is in a clade with sisters Aporosa ficifolia, A. planchoniana, A. tetrapleura, and A. villosa, separated from other species within the Appendiculatae section of the Aporosa genus.

 Infraspecifics

 In the current major work on Aporosa, Anne M. Schot states in her description of A. octandra and its varieties: